Country: Indonesia (Sumatra)

 A final illustration of their attractive approach has to do with patchouli, CassiaCo-op’s other business line.
 Patchouli oil is derived from a highly fragrant bushy herb and is a key ingredient in the cosmetics industry.
 Since cinnamon is harvested highly irregularly (a tree tends to be 15 to 20 years old before it is harvest-ready), CassiaCo-op has sought a way to allow the farmers to generate a more regular income.
 That is precisely what patchouli provides, as it is an excellent intercrop when the cinnamon trees are young.

 While we are convinced that the social mission is integral to the DNA of this company, the loan agreement provides for the necessary clauses, such as a mission lock, to help secure the social impact.

 In 2019, CassiaCo-op has seen the near completion of the FSSC22000 certified, purpose-built facility for the grinding of cinnamon, the installation and commissioning of the grinder, and have continued work on expansion of the patchouli business line.

 Partnerships at work

-During the development phase of Kampani’s own business plan in 2014, Rikolto (formerly known as Vredeseilanden) included CassiaCo-op as one of 3 illustrations of possible investment opportunities.
-It has been on our radar screen ever since.
+During the development phase of Kampani’s own business plan in 2014, Rikolto (formerly known as Vredeseilanden) included CassiaCo-op as one of 3 illustrations of possible investment opportunities, and was on our radar since the beginning.
 Alterfin also enjoyed this connection and it started providing trade financing in the first half of 2018.
 While this is not a co-investment as such, CassiaCo-op also recently attracted equity from C4D.
 C4D (formerly known as ICCO Investment) is one of two funds set up by ICCO.
-The other is called Truvalu (formerly known as ICCO Agribusiness Bo oster) with whom we co-invested in Burundi.
+The other is called Truvalu (formerly known as ICCO Agribusiness Booster) with whom we co-invested in Burundi.
 In short, once again Kampani will have the company of different partner organisations, an illustration of our risk mitigation strategy at work.